Oxford Street and West End

 Nearby Fitzrovia is a diverse residential area where grand 18th and 19th century apartments abound.
 Well situated for the West End theatres, Fitzrovia has many hotels, galleries and old-school pubs.
 Charlotte Street is lined with lively bistros and cafes and many of the quiet streets are now home to new media, advertising and architectural companies as well as a number of art galleries.
 The iconic BT Tower is in the centre of the neighbourhood and dominates the skyline.

-Sadly, The Ascott Mayfair London closed down in 2016 when the site was sold.
-Go London guests had, for many years, enjoyed the elegant air-conditioned surroundings of this unique 1920s Art Deco residence.
-But we specialise in Mayfair so please see the other London serviced apartment options we offer in the exclusive district where The Ascott used to be.
+Sadly, The Ascott Mayfair London closed down some time ago.
+Our guests had for many years enjoyed the elegant air-conditioned vibe of this unique Art Deco residence.
+But we specialise in Mayfair so please see the other London serviced apartment options we offer in the exclusive Mayfair district.

 Situated in the heart of Mayfair, surrounded by the wonderful attractions that London has to offer.
 The serviced apartments are the ultimate in luxurious accommodation and were previously the home of world famous author William Somerset Maugham.
 All the flats are spacious; they offer unsurpassable quality and comfort whether it is a one bedroom apartment or a large family four bedroom apartment.